usnistgov/ndn-dpdk/iface/ethface/README.md

 # ndn-dpdk/iface/ethface

-This package implements Ethernet faces using DPDK ethdev as transport.
+This package implements Ethernet-based faces using DPDK ethdev as transport.

-**ethFace** type represents an Ethernet face.
+**ethFace** type represents an Ethernet-based face.
-Locator of an Ethernet face has the following fields:

-* *scheme* is set to "ether".
-* *local* and *remote* are MAC-48 addresses written in the six groups of two lower-case hexadecimal digits separated by colons.
-* *local* must be a unicast address.
-* *remote* may be unicast or multicast.
-  Every face is assumed to be point-to-point, even when using a multicast remote address.
-* *vlan* (optional) is an VLAN ID in the range 0x001-0xFFF.
-* *port* (optional) is the port name as presented by DPDK.
-  If omitted, *local* is used to search for a suitable port; if specified, this takes priority over *local*.
+This includes NDN over Ethernet (with optional VLAN header), UDP tunnel, and VXLAN tunnel.
+See [face creation](../../docs/face.md) "creating Ethernet-based face" section for locator syntax.

 **Port** type organizes faces on the same DPDK ethdev.
 Each port can have zero or one Ethernet face with multicast remote address, and zero or more Ethernet faces with unicast remote addresses.